jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 The x,y coordinate system is global and children x,y coordiantes are only shifted by the amount the parent widet was moved.

+One reasond to prefere tiling over x,y coordinates is that tiling positions will scale with changes in screen size.
+  You can get this same effect with x,y coordinates using the width and height values in the `widg_rayWidg` structure, but you need to put in the work.

 ## States